Preventive & General Health

 Ear Infection: Causes, Symptoms, and Treatments

 Ear infections are common and most likely the result of a virus.
 You might feel unwell with a fever and a low appetite.
 Ear infections often affect the middle ear, which we term otitis media.
-The pain comes as infection and debris from our own inflammatory response builds up behind the eardrum, pushing it.
+The pain comes as infection and debris from our own inflammatory response build up behind the eardrum, pushing it.
 This gives a feeling of fullness, earache, and hearing may come and go.
 You may feel pain on the cheek side of the ear or under it, and it might be worse when eating.
-It’s usually just one ear that is affected.
+It's usually just one ear that is affected.
 Sometimes infections affect the outer part of the ear.
 This may be the case if you have symptoms of wetness with white or yellow discharge, and the ear may feel itchy or sore just inside.
 This points more towards otitis externa, where the ear canal leading to the eardrum is infected.

 Article